dustinpfister/blog_posts/_posts/js-nan.md

 ```

 This seems to behave like that of Number.isNaN, but will work on old browsers.
 It seems to work okay, but maybe you might prefer to use the method that exists in lodash that makes use of the fact that NaN is the only primitive value that does not equal itself.

+### 4.3 - slick one line example

+Taking a moment to look at the source code of the popular javaScript framework know as lodash, I found a isNan method that looks like this:

 ```js
 var _isNaN = function(n) {